How to Make, Manage, and Sign Contracts in Confluence

-When you create a new agreement based on a template, there are certain bits of text you’ll need to enter or change, like party names, dates, definitions, quantities etc. And some of this text will repeat regularly throughout the document.
-With a Word contract template, you’d have to manually insert the text in all the places you want it, and sometimes you’ll need to adjust the formatting to make room for it.
+When you create a new agreement based on a template, there are certain bits of text you’ll need to enter or change, like party names, dates, definitions, quantities, etc. And some of this text will repeat regularly throughout the document.
+With a Word contract template, you’d have to manually insert the text in all the places you want it, and sometimes, you’ll need to adjust the formatting to make room for it.
 It’s all a bit repetitive and annoying.

 Page variables in Confluence automate this process.
-When you create a Confluence template, you have the option of adding a text field, a multi-line text field, or a list for any terms likely to change between contracts.
-Give your variable a name and add it throughout the agreement, in all the places that the text needs to recur.
+When you create a Confluence template, you have the option of adding a text field, a multi-line text field, or a list of any terms likely to change between contracts.
+Give your variable a name and add it throughout the agreement in all the places that the text needs to recur.
 When you create the Confluence page, you’ll be prompted to enter text into the field.
 This action will automatically insert the same text everywhere that the variable appears.
-For instance, if you create a “Party Name 1” variable, the name you enter in the first field will automatically update the rest, so you only need enter “Party Name 1” once.
+For instance, if you create a “Party Name 1” variable, the name you enter in the first field will automatically update the rest, so you only need to enter “Party Name 1” once.

 Collaborating on contracts with external parties

-Creating contracts in Confluence is going to involve collaborating with other teams and indeed other parties to the contract.
+Creating contracts in Confluence is going to involve collaborating with other teams and, indeed, other parties to the contract.
 It’s likely that other parties to the contract aren’t going to have access to your Confluence instance.

 This leaves you with a few options.
 You give them access by buying them a license and configuring the permissions so that they can only see the contract that’s relevant to them (the expensive option).
 Or you have to export the contract to another platform and send it via email in a different format (the inefficient option).